ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/light-control.md

 ### Change the network stack's event loop stack size

-Nanostack's internal event loop is shared with Device Managmenet Client, and therefore requires lots of stack to complete the security handshakes using TLS protocols.
+Nanostack's internal event loop is shared with Device Management Client, and therefore requires lots of stack to complete the security handshakes using TLS protocols.
 If you're not using client functionality, you can define the following to use 2 kB of stack:

 `"nanostack-hal.event_loop_thread_stack_size": 2048`